 Interested in this?
 Share it on social media.
 Join our monthly e–newsletter to keep up to date with our latest research and events.
 And check out our Supporter Programme to find out how you can help our work.

 Theos was launched in November 2006 with a report entitled ‘Doing God’: A future for faith in the public square.

-Now, ten years on, Theos’ Research Director looks back to that publication and forward to the future of Christianity in 21st century Britain.
+Ten years on, Theos’ Research Director Nick Spencer looks back to that publication and forward to the future of Christianity in 21st century Britain.

 “Strange things are happening to Christianity in the United Kingdom.

 While critics prophesy its imminent demise – as critics have done for several hundred years – Christians across the country are doing what they too, have done for may hundreds of years: worship, pray, witness, serve.

 There is nothing, of course, strange about this.
 What is strange – or at least worthy of greater notice than it usually receives – is that the breadth, depth and intensity of this Christian service is deepening.
 From personal debt advice to marriage counselling, from foodbanks to street pastors, from rehabilitation to reconciliation, the Church – and Christian charities across the country are rolling up their sleeves, struggling on behalf of human dignity, pursuing the comon good – and doing it all in the name of Jesus Christ.

 In 2006, our predecessors as Archbishops of Canterbury and Westminster, Rowan Williams and Cormac Murphy O’Connor, welcomed the launch of the think tank Theos.
 We have watched closely and admired its rigorous and thoughtful work over the last ten years, and are delighted to commend this ten year anniversary report.